stevevance/Chicago-Parking-Meters/README.md

 You can export the data from CartoDB, where the data is stored and retrieved by Leaflet to display on the map. http://stevevance.cartodb.com/tables/chicagoparkingmeters/public

+Map design is based on OSM-Bright style template by MapBox and modified by me to emphasize bike lanes and de-emphasize highways.
+I also modified it to better highlight beaches and skate parks.

 Uses jQuery, Leaflet, and Leaflet.MarkerCluster plugin.